-Do you need a visa first to get a job in the USA?
+Do I need a visa first to get a job in the USA?

 Do I need a visa for the USA first?
 Or do I need to find a job in the USA first?
 So confusing…